xBartM/Solar-Collector-Shape-Optimiser/README.md

 ## Endnotes

 This project was supposed to help me with coming up with an optimised shape of reflecting surfaces for solar thermal collector farm.
-I've noticed early on that it would be faster (and maybe easier) to do it using Mathematical Programming (future project?) as the domain would (most likely) be convex.
-I decided that I will continue this project as I've already put extensive amount of time into it.
-Given repository is a state of the project I'm leaving it at due to time constraints and exhaustion of knowledge base it provides.
+I noticed early on that it would be faster (and perhaps easier) to use Mathematical Programming (future project?), as the domain would likely be convex.
+I decided to continue this project, as I had already invested extensive amount of time in it.
+This repository represents the state of the project as I'm leaving it at, due to time constraints and exhaustion of the knowledge base it was able to provide (for now).

 This project taught me a lot:

--	Pattern recognition in coding
+-	**Pattern recognition in Coding:**
-	+	Problem related - many problems share the same root and can be approached similarly.
+	+	**Problem-related:** Many problems share the same root and can be approached similarly.
-	+	Visual code inspection - getting around the code (both new and old) by skimming and not reading every single line to understand it.
+	+	**Visual Code Inspection:** Getting around the code (both new and old) by skimming and not reading every single line to understand it.
--	LLM use
+-	**LLM Use:**
-	+	Massive boost in productivity, if applied correctly.
+	+	Massive **boost in productivity**, if applied correctly.
-	+	"Fallback pattern recognition engine" for when structuring fundamentals in a new domain (e.g., making sense of new information in new environments).
+	+	**"Fallback pattern-recognition engine":** For structuring fundamentals in a new domain (e.g., making sense of new information in new environments).
--	Working with documentation (C++ reference) - complex constructs give shorter, less bug-prone code (another area where LLMs come in handy).
+-	**Working with Documentation (C++ reference):** Complex constructs can lead to shorter, less bug-prone code (another area where LLMs are helpful).
--	Importance of consulting experts and asking right quesions
+-	Importance of **Consulting Experts** and **Asking the Right Quesions:**
-	+	You can do anything but you can't do everything
+	+	You can't learn every aspect of every tool you use.
-	+	You can't learn every aspect of every tool you use
+	+	Other people have likely stumbled upon **same (or symmetric) problems** and left a trace of their knowledge somewhere on the Internet - **use it**.
-	+	Other people most likely sumbled upon same (or symmetric) problems and left a trace of their knowledge somewhere on the Internet - use it.
+	+	You **can do anything**, but you **can't do everything**.

 ### Takeaways

 -	**Programming is a tool**, not a musical instrument.
-It's used to achieve results, not to be a virtuoso (there are exceptions obviously).
+It's used to achieve results, not for virtuosity (though there are exceptions).
--	**Don't write your own implementation** of existing tools without a reason (be it educational, performance related, license related, or other **WELL DEFINED** one).
+-	**Don't write your own implementation** of existing tools without a reason (be it educational, performance-related, licensing, or other **well-defined** one).
 -	**Don't optimize prematurely**.
-Make sure the code is bug-free, implement all functionalities, **FINISH** what you set out to build - then you can think about *profiling* and finally *optimising*.
+Ensure the code is bug-free, implement all functionalities, **finish** what you set out to build - then you can think about *profiling* and finally *optimising*.
--	Clash your current state and plans against **priority inversion** scenario (concept well-known in sheduling).
+-	Clash your current project state and plans against a **priority inversion** scenario (a concept well-known in sheduling).
--	Once in a while **consider stepping away** from focused work on how to solve a set subproblems, and take a look at the **bigger picture** of what's actually happening:
+-	Once in a while **consider stepping away** from focused work on solving specific subproblems and look at the **bigger picture** of what's actually happening:
-	+	**Look back** at the path from the past to now:
+	+	**Look Back** at the path from the past to now:
-		*	What were the projects assumptions at the beginning?
+		*	What were the project's initial assumptions?
 		*	Weren't they already met at some point?
-		*	Have they evolved?
-And how?
+		*	Have they evolved, and if so, how?
-	+	**Look around** as the world changes rapidly:
+	+	**Look Around**, as the world changes rapidly:
 		*	Are the assumptions still relevant?
 		*	Is there still a need (internal or external) for what you're working on?
-		*	Are there any new tools that can help (enhance productivity, speedup testing and deployment, etc.)?
+		*	Are there any new tools that can help (enhance productivity, speed up testing and deployment, etc.)?
-	+	**Look ahead**, check and revise your plans:
+	+	**Look Ahead**, check and revise your plans:
-		*	Is the subproblem in your project you're working on actually important?
+		*	Is the (sub)problem you're working on actually important?
-		*	Will it save money or time or bring any other added value?
+		*	Will it save money or time, or bring any other added value?
-		*	How does your roadmap compare against real life?
+		*	How does your roadmap compare to real life?
-	+	**Look ahead (IRL)** as there might be something move valuable (monetary or otherwise) on the horizon:
+	+	**Look Ahead (IRL)**, as there might be something move valuable (monetarily or otherwise) on the horizon:
 		*	Does the thing you're pursuing actually matter **TO YOU**?
 		*	What are your priorities?
-		*	Are you on a path you want to be at?
+		*	Are you on a path you want to be on?

 ### Last words

-*Every project you'll ever work on will be unfinished as the depth of any one problem is infinite.*
+*Every project you'll ever work on will be unfinished, as the depth of any one problem is infinite.*
-Consider properly defining a scope and constraining yourself to a set of requirements and assumptions - loosen them when needed, tighten them whenever possible.
+Consider properly defining a scope of your project and constraining yourself to a set of requirements and assumptions - loosen them *when needed*, and tighten them *whenever possible*.